 At some places, staircases lead the way from one narrow street to the other.
 And, at some corners, where no shops are present, were very quiet during the mid of the day.

 The tunas are usually caught in the Mediterranean and distributed from Port Vendres, another small fishing village next to Collioure.
 That’s why seafood isn’t so expansive, though the quality is very good.
 A seafood starter we tried cost only 15 Euro.
 All main courses are mainly seafood as well.
-Our waiter spoke standard English.
+The waiter who served us spoke standard English.
 He looked like a university student.
 We did not order any drinks, but he kept serving us free ice-cold table water.
 We relaxed there for several hours.

 It is worth to mention that a typical Catalan specialty is the anchovies.
 Anchovies are made in traditional and artisan style.
 You can join a tour to learn how the workers make the anchovies and then to taste it when they are prepared.
 Please visit the local tourist information centre for the detail updated information.